 About the Artist, Nancy Lucas Williams

-Nancy’s exquisite charcoal portrait of Louis Braille originally hung in the Louis Braille School and now hangs in the offices of Carolyn’s Braille Services.
+Nancy’s exquisite charcoal portrait of Louis Braille originally hung in the Louis Braille Center and now hangs in the offices of Carolyn’s Braille Services.
 The copy that appears on our web site brings comments and inquiries from all over the world.

 Nancy earned her B.A. in art from Whitman College.
 She then discovered the atelier system of drawing and painting, a course of instruction similar to the one studied by the Old Masters.
 She studied at Atelier Lack and at Atelier Prohl in Minneapolis and completed her atelier studies with Paul Ingbretson at the Ingbretson Studio near Boston, Massachusetts.